This post contains affiliate links for your convenience. View our full disclosure policy here.

-Christmas Addition and Subtraction Math Mats
+Christmas Addition and Subtraction Printable Math Mats

 - Dry erase marker and eraser

-Students will roll a second die, or the same die twice, to find the second number in the addition math equation.
+Then they will roll a second die, or the same die twice, to find the second number in the addition equation and write the number in the second box.

-He or she will write the number in the second box and then place the corresponding math manipulatives on the Christmas tree math mat.
+When they are done rolling, they will place the corresponding number of manipulatives on the Christmas tree math mat.

 RELATED RESOURCE: Word Problems for Kindergarten – December Edition

 Students will start by rolling one die to find their starting point.
-They will then place that many number of counters on the Christmas tree math mat.
+They will then place that number of manipulatives on the Christmas tree math mat.

-Grab Your Free Copy
+Grab Your FREE Copy

-With monthly, themed centers, and instant access to hundreds of printables by topic and skill (no more scouring the internet!) your planning time just got easier.
+With instant access to hundreds of printables by topic and skill, every TKC resource, video lessons, a digital games vault, Pre-K and TK Scope & Sequence, additional teacher resources, and much more – your planning time just got easier.